‘No guarantee’ Leaving Cert will proceed this summer, teachers’ union tells members

 It says it has “not been suggested that teachers should continue the current remote provision of tuition into and through June and July”.

-Instead, it says, the school term will finish on May 29th and the Minister for Education Richard Bruton has asked that everyone at that point take a break for two weeks.
+Instead, it says, the school term will finish on May 29th and the Minister for Education Joe McHugh has asked that everyone at that point take a break for two weeks.

 “He has asked that a line of contact with schools/teachers be available remotely after these two weeks, not for the purpose of teaching remotely as you do during term time but to maintain a link with Leaving Certificate students and help iron out issues or queries that they may have,” the document states.